 As Connote Magazine notes, there are several reasons to tailor your message but one important one is language and jargon.
 Some parts of your company may understand ROI while others have no idea what those three letters mean.
 Make sure your message makes sense to your audience.

 Use Multiple Channels

 Because different groups respond to different kinds of communication, it’s important to use multiple channels to convey messages.
-Millennials tend to prefer online methods like social media, while older employees may prefer more traditional methods like emails or in-person events.
+Millennials tend to prefer online methods like social media, while older employees may prefer more traditional methods like emails, phone calls or in-person events.
 Using multiple channels to spread the same message will ensure consistency — and that everyone gets the message.

 It’s important to note that staying consistent is not incompatible with tailoring your message.
 You should be communicating regularly with employees, even if that communication comes in multiple ways and slightly different packages.
 Gerard Corbett, a PR agency CEO, wrote “nothing succeeds like consistency.”
 And he is absolutely correct — consistency is key in most things, and internal communication is no exception.